-There is a really effective way to use tutors that we’re working on implementing: namely, you work with tutors to help you build personalized example sentences that you use during the week to learn new vocabulary.
+There is a really effective way to use tutors in our Live Coaching program: namely, you work with your very own coach to help you build personalized example sentences that you use during the week to learn new vocabulary.
 This is advantageous in a few ways:

 - You have a constantly changing source of conversation topics (each new vocabulary item will prompt a new discussion about how best to use it in a sentence),

 - You get someone who can help you understand all the bits and pieces of each sentence, and

 - Every sentence you learn is as personal as it could possibly be.
 It’s already easy to learn sentences that you’ve chosen, but it’s far easier to learn sentences that you’ve created.

 Check out this comprehensive guide for all you need to know about our language Coaching, and how it can help get you to fluency fast.